-Insurance is a form of risk management allowing an individual or business to hedge against outsized loss by paying a premium that gets pooled with others to spread the expenses across a larger group.
-Those who suffer a covered loss are paid out of the aggregated premiums with the remainder spent on administration costs and otherwise kept as profit.
-That places significant power in the hands of the aggregating entity—an insurance company—while also creating an incentive to deny or minimize payouts.
+Insurance is a form of risk management allowing an individual or business to hedge against outsized loss by paying a premium that gets pooled with others to spread the expenses across a much larger group.
+Those who suffer a covered loss are paid out from the aggregated premiums with the remainder spent on administration costs and kept as profit.
+That places significant power in the hands of the aggregating entity—an insurance company—while also creating an incentive to deny or minimize payouts to increase the profits.
 As a counterbalance, Texas law obligates insurance providers and adjusters to act in the utmost good faith and treat their insureds fairly, or else face the prospect of multiplied damages.

-Wright Commercial Litigation helps policyholders level that playing field with the substantial skill and experience of an insurance attorney working hard to ensure every covered loss is fully compensated and that an insurance company or adjuster who acts in bad faith is held fully to account for its improper conduct.
-Contact the firm today for a free evaluation of your insurance coverage dispute and see if the firm can take your case on a contingency basis.
+Wright Commercial Litigation helps policyholders level the playing field through the substantial skill and experience of an insurance attorney working hard to ensure every covered loss is fully compensated and that an insurance company or adjuster who acts in bad faith is held fully to account for its improper conduct.
+Contact the firm today for an initial evaluation of your insurance coverage dispute and see if the firm can take your case on a contingency or reduced fee/hybrid basis.

 Representing Dallas-Fort Worth Clients in Insurance Coverage Disputes of Bad Faith

-Wright Commercial Litigation assists business and individual clients with many different types of insurance disputes, often on a contingency basis, including:
+Wright Commercial Litigation assists business and individual clients with many diverse types of insurance disputes, often on a contingency or hybrid basis, including:

 - Commercial property losses